 All this information gives us insights into how we can use acids to help our skin restore its natural functions.

-Most famously used acids in cosmetics are the alpha hydroxy acids group, which include glycolic acid, lactic acid, malic acid, citric acid, and tartaric acid.
+Most famously used acids in cosmetics are the alpha hydroxy acids (AHA) group, which include glycolic acid, lactic acid, malic acid, citric acid, and tartaric acid.

 Their extensive application in cosmetics stems from the fact that AHAs have great bioavailability and can penetrate the skin really easily.